Key Points

 Figure 4: Individuals Chart of Time Spent in ER

 There are a couple of ways to tell the data may not be normal.
 First, the histogram is skewed to the right (positively).
 Second, the control chart shows the lower control limit is less than the natural limit of zero.
 Third, notice the number of high points and no real low points.
-These tell-tale signs indicate the data may not be normally distributed enough for an individuals control chart.
-When control charts are used with non-normal data, they can give false special-cause signals.
-Therefore, the data must be transformed to follow the normal distribution.
-Once this is done, standard control chart calculations can be used on the transformed data.
+These tell-tale signs indicate the data may not be normally distributed enough for an individual’s control chart.

-A Closer Look at Non-normal Data
+A Closer Look at Non-Normal Data

 There are two types of non-normal data: